 1. Living in the “Now”

 Material things can become a distraction if they're the only reason you're staying sober.
 Instead, disconnect from things, and plan a trip, outing or even a self-care day.
 Every experience in recovery lets you practice mindfulness – being present in the moment.
-Rewarding yourself with an experience can be a great way to celebrate another week sober.
+Rewarding yourself with a new experience can be a great way to celebrate another week sober.

 2. Spiritual Enhancement